SS William E. Corey: Mataafa Storm

 Shortly after her launch the brand new William E. Corey encountered one of the worst storms in Great Lakes history, the Mataafa Storm of 1905.
 On November 28, William E. Corey was driven hard aground onto Gull Island Reef in the Apostle Islands.
 During a very short period of time the temperatures dropped to -12 F and the winds reached hurricane force.
-After the storm William E. Corey was removed and repaired.
+After the storm William E. Corey was refloated on December 10, 1905.

 SS Ridgetown

 Over the next fifty three years William E. Corey changed hands many times until in 1963 she was sold to the Upper Lakes Shipping Company and renamed Ridgetown.
-The ship served for seven more years until in 1970 when she was scuttled as a temporary breakwater at Nanticoke, Ontario in the summer.
-Later refloated at an unknown date.
-In the summer of 1974 she was scuttled as a breakwater at Mississauga, Ontario.
+The ship served for seven more years until in May 1970 when she was scuttled as a temporary breakwater at Nanticoke, Ontario in the summer.
+It was later refloated in 1973.
+On June 21, 1974 she was scuttled as a breakwater at Mississauga, Ontario.